-There is no worse experience for an art teacher than when a child cries over an art lesson.
-We’ve all been there; been the witness to crumpled paper, crayon throwing and plain old meltdowns.
+There is no worse experience for an art teacher than when a child cries during art class.
+We’ve all been the witness to crumpled paper, crayon throwing and plain old meltdowns.
 Our heart breaks for the little one and often we blame ourselves.

 As I was poring over my inbox after vacation, this email from Ashley stood out….

 Help!
 I am used to teaching middle and high school students and I am not familiar with teaching little ones.
 I read your post about managing an art room last night and went in today feeling better.
 I had one child start crying mid-way through class because he didn’t like any of his artwork.
 We had just read “Beautiful Oops” and I tried to convey that mistakes are OK and can become something nice in their work.
 He ended up crumpling his drawings and throwing them on the floor.
 I tried to get him to keep working through it but he was frustrated.
 He told me the Sharpie (marker) was too fat for his hands and he couldn’t use it.
 He is a third grader.
 Have you ever had a student frustrated and/or crying?

 I’m pretty sure that every art teacher reading this has experienced this scenario.
 I’ve had kids from almost every grade level break down occasionally.
 The most important thing for Ashley to consider is whether or not crying is a common occurrence in her classroom or if the episode was rare.